Boxersteavee/website/src/content/docs/about/index.md

 - AS Core Maths
 - EPQ (Y13)
 ## Skills
-- Piano, I recently passed Grade 4 Piano
+- Piano, I passed Grade 4 Piano in 2023, and I'm currently working towards Grade 5!
 - Coding, I love coding.
-Fun fact: This website was made using [Astro Starlight](https://starlight.astro.build)
 - Working an Ender 3 Pro 3D Printer
 - Typing relatively fast
 ## Hobbies
-I enjoy doing as much as I can, but my top hobbies are as follows:
+I enjoy doing as much as I can, but my top hobbies are as follows (in no particular order):
 - Learning what I can with content found on the internet
 - Coding
 - 3D Printing